 - Grimoire of Service: Instantly summon a second demon which fights for 25 sec.
 The demon will instantly use one of its special abilities when summoned.
 (2 min cooldown)

-- Grimoire of Sacrifice: Sacrifice your demon to gain one of its abilities, and to increase the damage of your Incinerate, Chaos Bolt, and Shadowburn by 25%.
-Does not apply to spells affected by Fire and Brimstone.
+- Grimoire of Sacrifice: Sacrifice your demon to gain one of its abilities, and to increase the damage of your Drain Soul, Haunt, and Drain Life by 25%.
 Also causes you to regenerate 2% of maximum health every 8 sec.
 (30 second cooldown)

 - Kil’jaeden’s Cunning: The cunning of Kil’jaeden allows you to move while casting Warlock spells for 8 sec.
 Castable while casting other spells.
 (35 second cooldown)

 - Mannoroth’s Fury: Increases the area of effect by 500% and damage by 100% of Seed of Corruption, Hellfire, Immolation Aura, and Rain of Fire for 10 sec.
 (1 min cooldown)

 Mannoroth’s Fury might as well not exist.
 Take Kil’jaeden’s Cunning if you need to move around a lot, otherwise Archimonde’s Darkness is your default.

 Tier 7: Performance Enhancers

 - Soulburn: Haunt: Grants the Soulburn empowerment to your Haunt spell.
 Your Haunt spell also increases the damage of your Damage Over Time effects to all targets by 20% for 30 seconds